Our volunteers are the backbone of our program.

 We run all-day week-long programs from the end of June until mid-August.
 We look for volunteers with good horse experience to help with both our recreational and therapeutic programs.
 Volunteers are an extension of the instructor.
-They will help to teach the client to groom and tack, and give lots of encouragement!
-Volunteers also help with general barn chores such as turnout, turn-in, feeding and haying.
+They will help teach our clients to groom and tack, and give lots of encouragement!
+Volunteers also help with general barn chores such as turnout and feeding.
 Volunteers are asked to commit to at least one full week of volunteering in the summer.
 Some programs include reading, writing and gardening as part of the curriculum!

 Community or School Group Volunteering

 We welcome groups to help with grounds and building maintenance projects.
 Past projects have included: painting, fence mending, shed building, trail and field clearing, building new walkways, gardening, and fall and spring cleanup.
 Projects can be ½ day, full day, or more.